-BobbyWagner, Kelsey Plum among Sports Star of the Year nominees
+Bobby Wagner, Kelsey Plum among Sports Star of the Year nominees

-Kelsey Plum, the high-scoring University of Washington guard, and Seahawks All-Pro middle linebacker Bobby Wagner are among the nominees for 82nd Annual MTRWestern Sports Star of the Year, the Northwest’s premier celebration of Washington sports.
+Kelsey Plum, the high-scoring University of Washington guard, and Seahawks All-Pro middle linebacker Bobby Wagner are among the nominees for the 82nd annual MTRWestern Sports Star of the Year, the Northwest’s premier celebration of Washington sports.

 Other nominees for Female Athlete of the Year are UW golfer Julianne Alvarez, UW volleyball player Courtney Schwan, Western Washington women’s soccer player Sierra Shugarts and the Storm’s Breanna Stewart.